 In addition to the $200 credits, you also get a fee credit for Global Entry (worth $100), access to the Global Lounge collection of airport lounges, exclusive benefits at the Fine Hotels and Resorts collection, dedicated travel concierge, and MUCH more.
 The benefits on this card are extensive – it’s up to you to decide whether they’re worth the annual fee.

 For frequent travelers and those who enjoy exclusivity and VIP treatment, the Platinum is a great card to have.
-On the other hand, the fee is very high – and the earning rate of 1x point per $1 spent is very weak.
+On the other hand, the fee is very high – and the base earning rate of 1x point per $1 spent is very weak.
 Weigh the pros and cons to see if this card makes sense for you.
 Also, keep in mind that this is a charge card, not a credit card.

 Best No Annual Fee Amex Card: Everyday